menglaili/UV-Drone/README.md

 - "The next control command is: [30, 0, 0, 0]"        # the drone follows this command and fly
 - "The different of observation at this checkpoint before correction: [0.6634, 0.003, 0.015]"     # the drone flys at the checkpoint, shows the difference
 - "Need corrections.
 Corrections begin"  # if "No need corrections.
 Continue for the next checkpoint" then no corrections are needed
-- Give some correction piloting commands
+- Give some correction piloting commands e.g. `w w a`
 - "The difference of observation is: [0.67, 0.002, 0.016]"
 - Give some correction piloting commands
 - "The different of observation is: [0.68, 0.001, 0.013]"
 - ...
-- "Finish correction" or if you cannot reach the threshold anyway, press *Enter* to finish the correction
+- "Finish correction" or if you cannot reach the threshold anyway, press `*Enter*` to finish the correction
 - "Landing for next round of correction" if finish all the checkpoint at this round
 - One more round ...